try-catch-stack/try-catch-stack/README.md

 <h1 align="center">Hey there 👋!</h1>
-<h3 align="center">I'm Danish, currently an engineering student at IIT BHU.
-My fascination lies in cross-platform app development, Web3, open-source, and the vast realm of computer science.
+<h3 align="center">I'm Danish, an Engineering graduate from IIT BHU.
+My fascination lies in cross-platform app development, Web3, and open-source.
 Holding a certification as an AWS Solutions Architect, I've gained experience in deploying and managing robust, secure, and scalable solutions using various AWS services.
 I'm eager to connect with like-minded individuals — Let's connect :)</h3>

 <h2 align="center">Languages and Tools:</h3>
 <p align="center">